xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

 ### Run 1 (Low order)

 In this run, we will examine the error after 7 uniform refinements in both the L2 and H1 norms using first order (linear) basis functions.
-We use the `star.mesh` in 2D.
+We use the `star.mesh` 2D mesh file.

 ```
 ./convergence -r 7